Fighting Illini Athletics added several members to the family recently, as the early National Letter of Intent signing period started Nov. 12.

 Illinois' home game against Eastern Illinois on April 9, 2013

-Over the past 13 years under Sullivan, Illinois has a 416-289-2 record and has finished in the top half of the Big Ten seven times, including earning second-place in 2004 and 2010.
-The Illini have 37 wins over ranked teams in that span, including a victory over No. 6 UCLA on Feb.
-16, 2008.
-Sullivan has also led Illinois to four NCAA Tournament appearances, coached three different Illini to four All-America honors and had Illini players earn 38 All-Big Ten accolades.
+Over the past 15 years under Sullivan, Illinois has a 462-342-2 record and has finished in the top half of the Big Ten eight times, including earning second place in 2004 and 2010.
+The Illini have 41 wins over ranked teams in that span, including a 10-2 victory over No. 4 Michigan on April 25, 2014.
+Sullivan has also led Illinois to four NCAA Tournament appearances, coached three different Illini to four All-America honors and had Illini players earn 42 All-Big Ten accolades.